 All bathrooms are decorated with original artisan tiles, and most come with a hydromassage bath.
 Each room has satellite TV free Wi-Fi, and there are laptops available for guests to use.
 Guests can also book various beauty and massage treatments.

 Access by car along the Carrera del Darro is understandably restricted.
-Approaching by taxi is recommended and the hotel do have an agreement with a nearby public car park (€19.50 per day).
+Approaching by taxi is recommended and the hotel does have an agreement with a nearby public car park (€19.50 per day).

 Also located on Granada’s romantic Carrera del Darro, is the elegant El Ladrón de Agua which is named after ‘The Water Thief’, a poem by Juan Ramon Jimenez, inspired by a trip the poet made to Granada in 1924.
 The poem is part of a collection called ‘Olvidos de Granada’, Forgotten Memories of Granada, an original edition of which is housed in the hotel’s library.